A Dad's Legacy

 If Keith Bonney had known the amount of time and work it was going to take to renovate, expand and improve Turtle Lake Campground, he might’ve changed his mind before he even got started.
 “I don’t know, I think I still would’ve done it,” he said with a smile as he eyed up another full weekend of campers.
-In the past four years, the campground has grown from 58 original sites to 144, most with electric and water hook up, and last year he added a new, separate 25-site horse camping area.
+In the past four years, the campground has grown from 58 original sites to 144, most with electric and water hook up, and they added a new, separate 25-site equestrian camping area.

-Scott passed away in 2011, and Bonney, daughters Heidi, 23 and Sara, 25, jumped in full time.
-Between directing loggers and tree trimmers, securing a mountain of permits, meeting with architects, practical engineers, inspectors, etc., to putting in a 100’ x 200’ outdoor horse arena, to updating the website and reservation system, Bonney, his family and crews have put in 60-80 hour weeks.
-And last year they added canoe and kayak trips from Green Lake to the Betsie River, departing from the campground.
+Scott passed away in 2011, and Bonney, daughters Heidi and Sara jumped in full time.
+Between directing loggers and tree trimmers, securing a mountain of permits, meeting with architects, practical engineers, inspectors, etc., putting in a 100’ x 200’ outdoor horse arena, to updating the website and reservation system, Bonney, his family, and crews have put in 60-80 hour weeks.

 When asked where he’d like to be in five years, Bonney didn’t hesitate when he answered with a laugh “Content!”